thunderbird/webext-docs/messages.rst

       :name: ``partNames``
       :type: (array of string)

-      An array of attachments, identifiying the to be deleted attachments by their :value:`partName`.
+      An array of attachments, identifying the to be deleted attachments by their :value:`partName`.

 .. api-header::